Are you or someone you know a first-time coder? Scratch coding may be a solution – especially if looking at plain text code sounds daunting.

 If we were to place the think block before the say one, we’d see that the character would think ‘Hmm’ first and only then would say ‘Hi’:

-Remember that if you want to stop the program at any time, you need only press the red icon next to the green flag.
+Side note, remember that if you want to stop the program at any time, you need only press the red icon next to the green flag.
+This will immediately halt the program regardless of where it’s at in the execution.

 Let’s add a sound to our program.
 Bring the “play sound until done” block from the Sound category to the workspace: